InCHIP Services Support Research

 InCHIP has a twenty-year history of supporting research in the behavioral and social health sciences at UConn.
 We offer a variety of programs, services, and resources to UConn health researchers free of charge.
 InCHIP support falls into three interconnected areas - Research Training and Development, Team Science and Collaboration, and Grants Management.

 Are you new to InCHIP or not sure where to start?
-We would love to learn more about your research and discuss your needs - schedule a meeting with our Director of Research Training & Development.
+We would love to learn more about your research and discuss your needs - schedule a meeting with our Research Development Team.

 Upcoming Events